Peyton Sawyer: Final seasons

-On Lucas and Lindsey's wedding day, Peyton puts on a brave face while watching Lucas say "I do" to Lindsey.
-Although the wedding ends up falling apart, she is still hurt because Lucas went through with his wedding vows.
-She focuses on making Haley's new album and helping Brooke with baby Angie.
-Feeling guilty, she tries to have Lindsey reconcile with Lucas, but Lindsey tells her to read his new book, which she says is about Peyton.
+On Lucas and Lindsey's wedding day, Peyton puts on a brave face while watching Lucas saying "I do" to Lindsey.
+Although the wedding ends up falling apart because it has become crystal clear to Lindsey either that he hasn’t moved on from Peyton due to his second book, which is obviously again dedicated to Peyton and about his everlasting for her, she is still hurt because Lucas went through with his wedding vows.
+She then focuses on making Haley's new album and helping Brooke with baby Angie.
+Feeling guilty, she tries to have Lindsey reconcile with Lucas, but Lindsey tells her to read his new book, which she says is about her.
 One night, Peyton finds Lucas drunk at TRIC.
 She gets him home, where he utters that he hates her.
 Distraught, she starts to spend her time throwing water balloons on people as a form of therapy and later paints "Love song" from The Cure on the Rivercourt to tell Lucas that she will always be in love with him.
-Having seen this, he apologizes for saying that he hates her.
+Having seen this and being hardly confronted by Haley about his late behavior, he goes to Peyton to apologize for saying that he hates her because it’s obviously not true, but it was just the drink talking, and he says that it was really hard losing her, letting her go and seeing her again and it’s still really hard for him, making again apparent his everlasting love for her.
 During this time, Peyton gets word from Mia about a man who claims to have known Peyton's biological mother, Ellie.
 From the information given, this man could possibly be her biological father.
-In the season finale, Lucas calls a woman asking her if she wants to get married at Las Vegas - the woman could be Lindsey, Peyton or Brooke.
+At the end of the season finale, Lucas calls a woman asking her if she wants to get married at Las Vegas - the woman could be Lindsey, Peyton or Brooke.